ftl-mv-translation/ftl-mv-translation/README.md

 the report.txt (shown as "Diff report" tasks).
 In that case, adjust `mvloc.config.jsonc` appropriately, follow the "Updating the English strings" workflow to update en.po files, and repeat this workflow again.

+> #### Bootstrapping only a subset of XML files
+>
+> * This is useful when importing a new translated XML file over an already existing locale in the project.
+> * Put XML files into `src-<langname>/`.
+Make sure to remove any other files or they will be overwritten as well!
+> * Remove `--clean` option when invoking `mvloc`.
+Other files will be untouched.

 ## Disclaimer

 FTL: Faster Than Light is a trademark of Subset Games.
 Unless otherwise stated, the authors and the contributors of this